The 4 Biggest Travel Trends For 2019

 - Hands-free planning and technological advancement

 Having someone or an innovative device do all the organizing for you can get you off to a great vacation.
 Starting with recommendations on where to go, to further details on accommodation, and so on, there are tools or services that can help you have a hands free planning for a luxurious vacation.
-The tourism industry is going to see travelers practice more hands-free planning and a developed preference for the use of virtual assistance, artificial intelligence and so on.
+The tourism industry is going to see travelers practice more hands-free planning and a developed preference for the use of virtual assistants, artificial intelligence and so on.

 Travelers have also grown enthusiastic about being able to track their luggage, have apps for planning and booking, virtual travel agents, and translators.